jjdelorme/ContosoUniversity/GKE.md

 </configuration>
 ```

-The secret is created as such from a file that contains just the connectionStrings section, i.e.:
+The secret is created as such from a file that contains just the connectionStrings section.
+Create a file named `connectionstrings.config`:

 ```xml
 <connectionStrings>